-1. Touch and hold a shortcut on the home screen.

-- Drag the shortcut to Folder) to create a new folder.
-Or drag the shortcut to an existing folder to add the shortcut into the folder. - 3.
-If needed, drag more shortcuts and drop them into the folder.
+- Touch and hold a shortcut on the home screen until (Folder) appears. - Drag the shortcut to (Folder) and release it.
+A new folder will be created and the shortcut is added into the folder. - To add more shortcuts into the folder, touch and hold each shortcut and drag it over the folder before releasing it.